codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

 research best patterns to develop such systems, including diving through standards and protocols like MQTT;
 <!--more-->
-as I always been craving for new ideas to learn and refine my programming skills, I thought that going a little deeper on the topic would be cool and useful too.
-So once again I `git init` a low-level project on my box to deepen my knowledge on the MQTT protocol, and I wanted to push myself a little further by sharing my steps; instead of the usual Key-Value store, which happens to be my favourite pet-project of choice when it comes to learn a new language or to dusting out on low-level system programming on UNIX.
+as I always been craving for new ideas to learn and refine my programming skills, I thought that going a little deeper on the topic would've been cool and useful too.
+So once again I `git init` a low-level project on my box pushing myself a little further by sharing my steps.

-**Sol** will be a C project, a super-simple MQTT broker for Linux platform which will support version 3.1.1 of the protocol, skipping on older protocols for now, very similar to a lightweight mosquitto (which is already a lightweight piece of software anyway), and with the abundance of MQTT clients out there, testing will be also easier.
-The final result will be a base for something more clean and with more features, what we're going to create have to be considered a minimal implementation, an MVP.
+**Sol** will be a C project, a super-simple MQTT broker targeting Linux platform which will support version 3.1.1 of the protocol, skipping older versions for now, very similar to a lightweight Mosquitto (which is already a lightweight piece of software anyway), and with the abundance of MQTT clients out there, testing will be fairly easy.
+The final result will hopefully serve as a base for something more clean and with more features, what we're going to create have to be considered a minimal implementation, an MVP.
 As a side note, the name decision is a 50/50 for the elegance i feel for short names and the martian day (The Martian docet).
-Or maybe it stands for Shitty Obnoxious Laxative.
+Or maybe it stands for **S**crappy **O**l' **L**oser.
 Tastes.

 **Note**: the project won't compile till the very end of the series, following all steps, to test single parts and modules I suggest to provide a main by